Atlas-OS/docs/docs/en/localization.md

 Once you've created your language, copy it to the same section but also inside `mkdocs.insiders.yml`, as this is the configuration used during website build in our production environment.

+!!! warning "Don't delete existing languages"

+  Languages that already exist in the configuration files should **not** be replaced.
+You only need to add a new language/local for the language you're attempting to translate, and you'll be good to go.

 To ensure that you have correctly configured your language within the `i18n` "Plugin" section, your language configuration should look like this:

 ``` yaml